SomeWeekendReading/someweekendreading.github.io/_posts/2022-07-12-most-infectious-disease.md

    13.3$, but they do say:
    - Delta $R_0 \sim 3.2 - 8$ with a mean of 5.08, from the work above by Liu &amp; Rockl&ouml;v
    - Omicron (presumably BA.1?) is approximately 3.2x more transmissible than Delta
-   - Omicron/BA.2 is approximatley 1.4x more transmissible than Omicron/BA.1
+   - Omicron/BA.2 is approximately 1.4x more transmissible than Omicron/BA.1
    However, you can't just multiply $5.08 \times 3.2 \times 1.4$ to get an $R_0$ for Omicron/BA.2 from Delta.
 (The transmissibility numbers refer to transmission rates among household contacts.)
 Now, I haven't scrutinized every single sentence in this paper, but I read